Hekel1989/aws-solutions-architect-associate/01 - IAM, ACCOUNTS AND AWS ORGANISATIONS /notes.md

 Authentication is done via *Username and Password* or *Access Keys*.
 Once a principal authenticates, it's now an *authenticated identity*.

-Once it's an *authenticated identity*, then it will have to be authorised via *policies* applied to it.
+Once it's an *authenticated identity*, then it will have to be authorized via *policies* applied to it.

 ![IAMUsers-1](https://github.com/acantril/aws-sa-associate-saac03/blob/main/0600-IAM_ACCOUNTS_ORGS/00_LEARNINGAIDS/IAMUsers-1.png?raw=true)